The Burlington School Food Project

 If you would like to get involved or have any questions about the project, please contact Farm to School Coordinator, Bobby Young at firstname.lastname@example.org or 864-8415.

 In addition to networking and member education, the Burlington Food Council provides direct support for and collaborates on projects that increase local food access and awareness and connect Burlington residents with their neighboring farmers.

 Mobile Vegetable Farm Stands

 The Association of Africans Living in Vermont’s New Farms for New Americans program is working to establish mobile vegetable stands in and around the City of Burlington, particularly at public housing complexes.
-The Burlington Food Council provided support for grant applications and helped to build momentum for this project.
+The Burlington Food Council has provided support for grant applications and is helping to build momentum for this project.

 The City’s Climate Action Plan

 Burlington’s City Council first voted to participate in the “Cities for Climate Protection” campaign in 1996.
 Since then, the city has passed multiple resolutions aimed at reducing greenhouse gas emissions.
 The first Climate Action Plan was adopted in 2000 and is viewable on the City’s Climate Action Plan website:

 The Council is participating in current Climate Action Plan strategies by providing feedback and guidance about action steps.
 We also hope to spearhead a public education campaign about the connections between food and climate change in conjunction with the City and the Legacy Project.